extracurricular-ai/open-deep-research-with-web-ui/README.md

 This process was done manually but could be automatized.

 After processing, the annotated was uploaded to a [new dataset](https://huggingface.co/datasets/smolagents/GAIA-annotated).
 You need to request access (granted instantly).

+## License

+This project is licensed under the **Apache License 2.0** - the same license as the original [smolagents](https://github.com/huggingface/smolagents) repository to honor the open-source contributions of the HuggingFace team.

+See the [LICENSE](LICENSE) file for details.

+**Acknowledgments:**
+- Original implementation by HuggingFace [smolagents](https://github.com/huggingface/smolagents)
+- Web UI, process-based architecture, and security enhancements added in this fork